Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

-\paragraph{Evaluation Paradigms} The benchmarks can be categorized into three primary evaluation paradigms based on their approach to multilinguality.
-Translation-based datasets such as XVNLI, xGQA, and Multi30k maintain identical visual content while translating textual components, enabling direct cross-lingual performance comparison and supporting language neutrality evaluation.
-Culture-aware datasets like MARVL, ArtElingo-28, and WorldCuisines use region-specific images and culturally-grounded content, explicitly testing cultural awareness capabilities.
-Other datasets like XM3600 (images from around the world with independent captions in different languages) and CVQA (local images with native language questions and English translation) attempt to balance semantic consistency with cultural authenticity.
+The benchmarks can be categorized into three primary evaluation paradigms based on their approach to multilinguality.
+Translation-based datasets such as XVNLI \citep{bugliarello2022}, xGQA, and Multi30k \citep{barrault-etal-2018-findings} maintain identical visual content while translating textual components, enabling direct cross-lingual performance comparisons and supporting language-neutral evaluation.
+Culture-aware datasets like MARVL, ArtElingo-28, and WorldCuisines \citep{winata-etal-2025-worldcuisines} use region-specific images and culturally-grounded content, explicitly testing cultural awareness capabilities.